stackbuilders/hapistrano/example/README.md

    ```
    Nothing should happen since your project is already compiled.

-`*` A know issue occurs if you have other vagrant vms.
+`*` A known issue occurs if you have other vagrant vms.
 When trying to run `hap deploy` you could get the following console result.
 To avoid this issue remove the line that contains the previous RSA host key and try running `hap deploy` again.

 ```bash
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@